-2.3.5 Version List View
+2.3.5.
+Version List View

 In the Version List View of an object, the Object Browse is filled with all versions of the selected object regardless of the Workspace in which the versions were created.
 Each row in the Object Browse shows a different version of the object.
-The Note and Task folders show information specific to the object version selected in the Object Browse.
 This makes it possible to quickly review the changes made to the object in all Workspaces.